The Medium Is the Mirage

 Now I make more than your dentist

-It's Survivor Bias in high heels.
+Survivor bias in high heels.

 The Silver Bullet Illusion